MCI takes down Hari Raya short film after criticism of racial stereotypes

 "To avoid controversy and argument at such a time, we decided to withdraw the video."

-MCI did not say when the video was uploaded and taken down, or how many people had viewed it.
+MCI did not say when the video was uploaded or taken down, or how many people had viewed it.

-The 2½-minute video, which had been posted on various Gov.sg social media channels ahead of Hari Raya Aidilfitri on Tuesday (May 3), featured a Malay family living in financial difficulties.
+The 2½-minute video, which was posted on various Gov.sg social media channels ahead of Hari Raya Aidilfitri tomorrow, featured a Malay family living in financial difficulties.

 It was also uploaded on the Our Tampines Hub Facebook page on April 28 where it was described as "an inspiring story based on the theme of social mobility and anchored on poetic and familiar Malay proverbs".